polca/premise/docs/consequential_marginal_mix_validation.md

 This run confirms that the implemented numerical code follows the stated algorithm for this real IAM market across every consequential argument family, all measurement methods, and both market-direction branches.
 The lead-time switch changes the supplier-specific windows (rather than disabling lead time), while perfect foresight centres the window on the demand year.

-One separate robustness issue was found: `constrained_suppliers.yaml` is not a YAML list.
-It currently parses as one folded string, so production uses substring membership.
-This does not change the electricity results above, but it also classifies `diesel` and `liquefied petroleum gas` as constrained even though neither is an exact entry.
-The file or loader should be corrected before treating fuel-sector marginal mixes as validated.
+The constrained-supplier file parses as a YAML list, so supplier exclusions use exact names.
+In particular, `diesel` and `liquefied petroleum gas` are not accidentally excluded through substring matching.

 It is a strong implementation and regression check, but not a proof that the behavioural assumptions are empirically correct for every market.
 Confidence should also come from the synthetic unit tests, additional scenario/region fixtures, and review of the lead-time, lifetime, and constrained-supplier parameter files.